BEAST-Fitting/beast/docs/install.rst

 ``$ ./run_beast.py`` or ``$ python run_beast.py``

-Optionally, you can run BEAST with one, or a combination, of the arguments
+Optionally, you can run BEAST with one, or a combination, of these arguments

   -h, --help    show this help message and exit
   -m, --models  Generate the model grid